-6.3.3.1 Installing the Driver From Windows® Update in Windows® 7 and Vista®
+6.3.3.1 Installing the Driver From Windows® Update in Windows 7 and Vista®

 - 1. Connect the USB cable from the Model 224 to the computer. - 2.
-Turn on the Model 224. - 3.
-When the Found New Hardware wizard appears, select Locate and install driver software (recommended). - 4.
+Turn on the Model 224. - When the Found New Hardware wizard appears, select Locate and install driver software (recommended). - 4.
 If User Account Control (UAC) is enabled, a UAC dialog box may appear asking if you want to continue.
+Click Continue.

-Click Continue. - 5.
-The Found New Hardware wizard should automatically connect to Windows® Update and install the drivers.
+5. The Found New Hardware wizard should automatically connect to Windows® Update and install the drivers.

-If the Found New Hardware wizard is unable to connect to Windows® Update or find the drivers, refer to section 6.3.3.3 to install the driver from the web.
+If the Found New Hardware wizard is unable to connect to Windows® Update or find the drivers, a message to "Insert the disc that came with your Lake Shore Model 224" will be displayed.
+Click Cancel and refer to section 6.3.3.3 to install the driver from the web.